 How to Organize Your Phone Apps

-Now that we’ve covered the basics of cleaning out unused data and apps from your phone, let’s talk about organizing.
-Everyone has a way that works best for them, but here are a few different suggestions to help you get started.
+Now that we’ve covered the basics of cleaning out unused data and apps from your phone, let’s talk about app organization.
+Everyone has a way that works best for them, but here are a few different tips to help you get started.

 Organize your phone with folders.

-If you have a lot of apps (or even if you don’t have too many but you just don’t want a busy-looking home screen) then organize your apps in different folders.
+If you have a lot of apps (or just don’t want a busy-looking home screen) then organize your apps in different folders.
+This helps keep your home screen layout from looking like a hot mess.

-Categorize your apps by similarities and give your folder a self-explanatory title like “Finances,” so you know exactly what it’s for.
+Categorize your apps by similarities and give your folder a self-explanatory title like “Finance,” so you know exactly what it’s for.
 Or, if you prefer images to words, you could always use a money emoji for the folder title instead.
-Whatever works for you!
+Try a few things out and settle on whatever works for you!

-She has an “Entertainment” folder for any streaming apps she uses and some social media apps.
-She also has another for shopping or store apps, and another for any messenger or video apps she uses under the label “Chat.”
+She loves organizing all the apps on her phone by folders and created several different categories for her app library.
+She has an “Entertainment” folder for streaming apps and some social media apps.
+She also has one for any messenger or video apps she uses under the label “Chat.”

-Using folders makes phone organization really easy and helps your screen look less cluttered.
-I highly recommend sorting your apps into categories and creating folders for them if you can.
+Using folders makes phone organization really easy and helps your screen look less cluttered with just a tap or two.
+I highly recommend you sort your related apps into categories and create folders.

 Keep your most-used apps easily accessible.